• Skip to primary navigation

 • Whisk together and set aside.

-• In a large skillet over medim high heat, saute the onions until translucent.
+• In a large skillet over medium-high heat, saute the onions until translucent.

 • Then, add the mushrooms and cook them until browned.
-If they begin to stick to the bottom of the pan, use a little vegetable broth or water to lossen.
+If they stick to the bottom of the pan, use a little vegetable broth or water to loosen them.

 • Add the diced red peppers and zucchini.
 Cook for a couple more minutes.

-• Add the spinach last and stir into the sauteed vegetabes.
+• Add the spinach last and stir into the sauteed vegetables.
 The spinach will wilt when combined with the hot vegetables.

 • Remove the vegetables from the heat.

-• Set the tomatoes and dill to the sdie.
+• Set the tomatoes and dill to the side.

-• Using a 6-8 inch small skillet or omelette pan, heat the skillet to medium low.
+• Heat the skillet to medium low using a 6-8 inch small skillet or omelette pan.

 • Add the JUST Egg/vegetable mixture to the pan.